 - Loss of appetite or refusal to eat or drink

-Colic can affect any horse or pony at any time, even those managed under optimum conditions.
-Whilst the exact relationship between diet and colic can be difficult to determine, risk factors include:
+Colic can affect any horse or pony at any time, but risk factors related to diet and management include:

 - Low forage diets